manuelsh/language-model/README.md

 Language model built in pytorch, trained character by character.

-Model code notebook in: https://github.com/manuelsh/language_model/blob/master/notebooks/language_model_pytorch.ipynb
+Model code notebook and examples in: https://github.com/manuelsh/language_model/blob/master/notebooks/language_model_pytorch.ipynb

-Note, by the examples produced by the model, how it is able to learn almost correct grammar.

 Based on the request for research from: https://openai.com/requests-for-research/#funnybot